New maintenance center to be dedicated

-Built to replace the 35-year-old Andrews Road Maintenance center, which was demolished to make way for a new Bates academic building, the new two-story, 31,030-square-foot center houses all physical plant operations, including administrative offices, shops and storage for the skilled trades and operations areas for grounds, maintenance, custodial services and shipping and receiving.
+Built to replace the 35-year-old Andrews Road Maintenance center, which was demolished to make way for a new Bates academic building, the new two-story, 31,030-square-foot center houses all Facility Services operations, including administrative offices, shops and storage for the skilled trades and operations areas for grounds, maintenance, custodial services and shipping and receiving.

 Completed in April, the new Cutten Maintenance Center was designed by architect David Sheffield with Kasper Group Inc. of Bridgeport, Conn.
 Project contractor was Sheridan Corporation of Fairfield.
-The college’s own physical plant staff completed portions of the site work and the interior finishing and painting, in addition to all of the landscaping.
+The college’s own Facility Services staff completed portions of the site work and the interior finishing and painting, in addition to all of the landscaping.

 Tags: building dedication campus places Cutten Maintenance Center facility improvements William K. Cutten